VolumeGraphics/havocompare/README.md

 ## Changelog

+### 0.1.5
+- Deletion of columns will no longer really delete them but replace every value with "DELETED"
+- Expose config struct to library API

 ### 0.1.4
 - Add multiple includes and excludes - warning, this will break yamls from 0.1.3 and earlier